Tips for Online Interviews

 - Practice your interview skills by using InterviewStream.
 It never hurts to brush up on your skills!
 InterviewStream is a helpful free online tool to help you practice.

 - It’s okay to use a notepad to have notes next to you or take notes during the interview.
 Be sure to let the interviewer know you’ll be taking notes because they might not actually be able to see what you're doing!

-- Remember that you can always book an appointment with a CEHD career counselor if you would like help with preparing for an interview!
+- Remember that you can always book an appointment with a CEHD Career Coach if you would like help with preparing for an interview!

 Know the employer

 One of the biggest mistakes interviewers make is

 on the employer is an essential step in preparing for an

 the skills and qualities listed in the job posting.
 By

 may ask given the list of skills and